All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 What is sexual health?

 Sexual health is something that affects us all.
 It’s about looking after yourself and others.
-When we talk about ‘sex’, this includes topics such as being safe, contraception, enjoying healthy relationships, your gender, having feelings about another person and being intimate with them.
+When we talk about ‘sex’, this includes topics such as being safe, contraception, enjoying healthy relationships, your gender identity, having feelings about another person and being intimate with them.

 How do I protect my sexual health?